28 January 2020

 Striking

 Today ends almost two straight months of non-stop strikes protesting the government's proposed retirement reforms.
 For now.
-Despite endless civil upheavals, encroaching homeless and migrant populations, pollution and soaring crime, like the Eiffel Tower, Paris always manages to keep its head high and for visitors, its clichés - fashionistas, dawdling for hours at cafés, baguettes, wine, cheese, small dogs, macaron-nibbling Parisiennes and sexy French lovers - intact.
+Despite endless civil upheavals, encroaching homeless and migrant populations, pollution and soaring crime, like the Eiffel Tower, Paris always manages to keep its head held high, and for visitors, its clichés - fashionistas, dawdling for hours at cafés, baguettes, fabulous wines, cheeses, small dogs, macaron-nibbling Parisiennes and sexy French lovers - remain intact.
 For now. - BPJ

 18 January 2020